 - Sustainable Finance, CSR and Venture Capital Investing in Finance

-- Electives expose students to courses they might not have encountered otherwise.
+- Students are exposed to courses in electives that they might not have otherwise experienced.

 Rome Business School Practice Lab is the place where theoretical concepts are put in practice and participants learn through experience.
-The Lab is run by BNL managers who will examine different specialist knowledge, work on exercises and network, while sharing their experience and expertise with the students.
-This Lab is entirely run by BNL managers with whom you will create strategy to guide customer’s throught the customer’s journey of BNL.
+The Lab is run by KPMG managers who will examine different specialist knowledge, work on exercises and network, while sharing their experience and expertise with the students.
+This Lab is entirely run by KPMG managers with whom you will create a strategy to guide customer’s throught the customer’s journey of KPMG.

 At the conclusion of your course, you will have the opportunity to demonstrate your skills by taking on a genuine business problem.
 Utilize your skills to spot chances and develop a strategy that is genuinely creative.